Harihar fort

-Harihar Fort (also known as Harshagad) is a hill fort located about 40 km from Nashik city, 48 km from Igatpuri, 40 km from Ghoti in the Nashik district, of Maharashtra, India.
-It is an important fort in Nashik district, and was constructed to look upon the trade route through Gonda Ghat.
-It receives many visitors because of its peculiar rock-cut steps.
+Harihar fort (also known as Harshagad) is a hillfort located about 40 km from Nashik, 48 km from Igatpuri, and 40 km from Ghoti Budruk, in the Nashik district of Maharashtra, India.
+It receives a high number of visitors due to its peculiar rock-cut steps.

 History

-Harihar fort was built during the Seuna (Yadava) dynasty period.
-It was surrendered to Khan Zamam in 1636 along with Trymbak and other Pune forts.
-The fort was captured by Captain Briggs in 1818 along with 17 other forts.
+Harihar fort was built during the Seuna period.
+It was surrendered to Khan Zamam in 1636, along with Trymbakgad and other Pune forts.
+It was captured by John Briggs in 1818, together with 17 other forts.